-Collagen Fuel Protein Mix is a delightful, creamy dairy-free and gluten-free coffee creamer.
-Our collagen coffee creamer is a healthy way to enjoy your favorite hot beverage, with 12 grams of collagen protein per serving and a hint of sweetness from organic stevia.
+Collagen Fuel Protein Mix is a delightful, creamy, dairy-free, and gluten-free coffee creamer.
+The collagen coffee creamer is a healthy way to enjoy your favorite hot beverage, with 12 grams of collagen protein per serving and a hint of sweetness from organic stevia.

-The best part about this delectable coffee creamer is that it’s made with the same high-quality protein that goes into Primal Kitchen’s Collagen Fuel Protein Powder, so you get a delicious, creamy coffee creamer that’s also a complete protein source without the carbs that most coffee creamers include.
+The best part about this delicious coffee creamer is that it’s made with the same high-quality protein that goes into Primal Kitchen’s Collagen Fuel Protein Powder, so you get a delicious, creamy coffee creamer complete protein source without the carbs that most coffee creamers include.
 It’s also Paleo, soy-free, gluten-free, low-carb, and has no artificial ingredients.

-It offers a rich, creamy texture that is similar to dairy creamers in taste and texture.
-Coffee lovers, rejoice as a coffee creamer!
+It offers a rich, creamy texture similar to dairy creamers’ taste and texture.
+So, coffee lovers, rejoice as a coffee creamer!
 The Collagen Fuel Protein Mix from Primal Kitchen is the creamer you’ve been looking for.
 This low-carb creamer, made with organic coconut milk, grass-fed beef collagen protein, and stevia leaf extract, offers a rich, creamy texture to your morning cup of coffee.